paulcsmith/mongoose-currency/README.md

 record.price.toFixed(2); // return 100.50
 ```

-When you set an integer it will be multiplied by 100!
+When you set an integer it will NOT be multiplied by 100.
+It will be stored AS IS!
 This is on purpose.
 This library is mainly for accepting USER generated inputs from forms, etc.
 ```
 product.price = 100;
-product.price; // Returns 10000
+product.price; // Returns 100 Does not multiply by 100.
+Represents $1.00
 ```

 ### Queries and validators